Washington Union High School: Baseball program

-The Washington Union baseball program has won a total of six Central Section Divisional Championships.
+The Washington Union baseball program has won a total of six Central Section divisional championships.
+The baseball program currently competes in the Tri-County Athletic Conference.

-The most recent came in 2010 by defeating Kerman 8–7.
-They also won the Division IV state championship, the school's first, and section title in 2009 by defeating Selma 2–1.
+The most recent championship came in 2010, as the Panthers defeated Kerman 8–7; they also won the Division IV state championship, the school's first.
+The Panthers won the section title in 2009 by defeating Selma 2–1.
 The program became a powerhouse as they put up a record of 109-25 from 2007 to 2010 under Coach Mike Curran.
 Curran led the Panthers to the 2010 Division IV State Championship, two Section Championships, four Chowchilla Tournament Championships, and one Fowler Easter Classic Championships.
 After Washington Union, he went on to be an assistant coach at Fresno State (2010–11), head coach at West Hills College (2011–13), and head coach at Ohlone College (2014–present).

 MLB pitcher Matt Garza graduated from Washington Union.

 Other sports

-Washington Union is also home to Decovan Sconiers a 2003-2004 Male athlete of the year recipient.
-In 2004 Decovan Sconiers helped bring home Washington Union 10th Sierra Sequoia Valley Championship in Wrestling.
-Decovan Sconiers also captured the GrandMaster Central Valley Championship for the Heavy Weight division.
-With this victory it opened doors for future small school wrestlers to become Central Valley and California State Champions.
+Washington Union was also home to Decovan Sconiers, a 2003-04 Male Athlete of the Year recipient.
+In 2004 Sconiers helped bring home Washington Union's 10th Sierra-Sequoia valley championship in wrestling.
+Sconiers also captured the Grandmaster Central Valley championship for the heavyweight division.
+This victory paved the way for future small-school wrestlers to become Central Valley and California state champions.